Odjeissi/aws-3tier-terraform/README.md

 Terraform
 ```

-The IAM role ARN is supplied through the GitLab `ROLE_ARN` CI/CD variable.
+The IAM role ARN is stored in the GitLab `ROLE_ARN` CI/CD variable.

 The pipeline sets: